mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer 2020.01.09
+# PY_NTNDA_Viewer 2020.01.10

 PY_NTNDA_Viewer is Python code that is similar to the EPICS_NTNDA_Viewer that comes with areaDector.

 ## Status

 The current version works but still has problems.
-This version does appear to fix issue #2

-### Remaining work required

-1) See the issues for some of the known problems.
+See the issues for details.
-2) changing region sizes to a non square image does not work
-3) RGB1 works but RGB2 and RGB3 have strange behavior
-4) Only blosc compression is currently implemented.

 ## Running the example